Edujugon/LaravelExtraFeatures/README.md

 ### Carbon Locale

 Carbon language is set based on the laravel's app locale.
 By default it is enabled.
-You may disable changinge `CARBON_LOCALE` value to `false`in `config/extrafeatures.php` file.
+You may disable changing `CARBON_LOCALE` value to `false`in `config/extrafeatures.php` file.

 ### DateScopesTrait